supremeimposter/My-Vault/OperatingSystems/Process in Operating Systems.md

 ## Fork

 - The order of evaluation of parent and child process does not matter.
+- Topological order of the dependency graph can be the order of evaluation.

 > [!NOTE]
 > `pid = 0` if a process is a child process